-London to Greenwich Railway
+London and Greenwich Railway - Deptford

 The railway went south eastwards through this area

 TQ 36628 77089

 Busy inner city area which once had a lot of industry - Stones began here - in between many rail lines, canals and the main road to Dover.
 Churches, youth clubs and everything else.
 It was heavily bombed.

 Post to the north Thames Tributary Earl Sluice - Deptford